Zoo TV Tour: Main set

-The concerts began with a fixed sequence of six to eight consecutive Achtung Baby songs, a further sign that they were no longer the U2 of the 1980s.
+The concerts began with a fixed sequence of six to eight consecutive Achtung Baby songs, a further sign that the band were no longer the U2 of the 1980s.
 For the opening song, "Zoo Station", Bono entered as his primary stage persona, "The Fly", appearing silhouetted against a giant screen of blue and white video noise interwoven with glimpses of photo-copied animations of the band members.
 "The Fly" was usually performed next, with the video monitors flashing a rapidly changing array of words and aphorisms.
 Some of these included "Taste is the enemy of art", "Religion is a club", "Ignorance is bliss", "Watch more TV", "Believe" with letters fading out to leave "lie", and "Everything you know is wrong".
 During the first week of the tour, media outlets incorrectly reported that the words shown included "Bomb Japan Now", forcing the band to issue a statement denying the claim.
 Before performances of "Even Better Than the Real Thing", Bono channel surfed through live television programming, and during the song, as random images from television and pop culture flashed on screen, he filmed himself and the rest of the band with a camcorder.

 In a Zoo Radio interview, the Edge described the visual material that accompanied the first three songs:

 "'Zoo Station' is four minutes of a television that's not tuned into any station, but giving you interference and shash and almost a TV picture.
 'The Fly' is information meltdown—text, sayings, truisms, untruisms, oxymorons, soothsayings, etc., all blasted at high speed, just fast enough so it's impossible to actually read what's being said.
 'Even Better Than the Real Thing' is whatever happens to be flying around the stratosphere on that night.
 Satellite TV pictures, the weather, shopping channel, cubic zirconium diamond rings, religious channels, soap operas ..."